JetBrains/kotlin-web-site/README.md

 #### Sources in different repositories

-Source files for coroutines, lincheck and Dokka docs, and the language specification are stored in separate repositories:
+Source files for the language specification and the docs for coroutines, lincheck, and Dokka are stored in separate repositories

 | Website page                                                            | GitHub repository                                                   |
 |-------------------------------------------------------------------------|---------------------------------------------------------------------|